2nd OOPSLA Workshop onGenerative Techniques

 issues for future work.

-In the Call for Papers potential participants were asked to submit a two-page (or longer) position paper detailing their experience with model-based generative techniques, their perspective on one or more of the above topics, and their planned contribution to the workshop.
+Potential participants are asked to submit a two-page (or longer) position paper detailing their experience with model-based generative techniques, their perspective on one or more of the above topics, and their planned contribution to the workshop.
+We seek concrete case studies and potential topics of discussion in order to ground the workshop in real-world issues.
+Please mail your submission (in PDF or Word) to Jorn Bettin (firstname.lastname@example.org).

 is a software consultant with a special interest in designing